 A good lunch can do wonders and bring us back to life, but it needs to be healthy to do that.
 Notice how after you’ve consumed a burger and a large portion of french fries with a half-liter soft drink, you suddenly feel sleepy?
 That’s a normal bodily reaction after a heavy meal.

 So, if you want to stay active and productive after lunch, go for nutritious but lighter options, such as lean meat or fish, salads, or soups.
 Don’t eat too much but also don’t grab tiny snacks that would only last for an hour.
+You can also free up your schedule in your task organizer to prepare breakfast and lunch preparations for the next day.

 Avoid caffeinated drinks in the afternoon

 There are mixed reports about coffee and its influence on our bodies.
 Feels like every 6 months scientists come up with opposite conclusions!
 However, what all of them agree on, is that it takes amazingly many hours for caffeine to leave our bodies.
+Instead of invigorating yourself with coffee, do some proper time planning.

 Some say it takes about 12 to 16 hours in total.
 So imagine you drink a cup of coffee somewhere around 3 pm.
 It means that you will still be caffeinated for most of the night!
 And while contrary to popular belief, most people can fall asleep after they drink coffee, the quality of sleep drops, so you wake up more tired than you would be without the coffee.